bigjazzsound/workstation/README.md

-# workstation
+# Workstation

-This repo utilises Kickstart and Saltstack to get a Fedora workstation up and running in less than an hour.
+This repo utilises Ansible to configure a Ubuntu or Fedora Workstation to my specifications.

-I am currently working towards getting ansible working as well
+The Fedora workflow includes a Kickstart file to bootstrap the system and execute my ansible playbook.

+The Saltstack states are currently no longer in use.